 In addition to reading various publications, lobbyists also communicate with professionals in relative industries.
 Animal welfare lobbyists attend events and meetings that concern animal interests to stay updated on new issues.
 Armed with all the latest research, lobbyists persuade legislators to pass laws that improve animal safety.
 In some cases, lobbyists prepare reports or presentations of their research findings and present them to legislators.
 Lobbyists may also help politicians outline legislation that supports animal welfare.

 A degree in political science, journalism, law, or related field is beneficial for animal welfare lobbyists.
 Students can also earn certificates in animal welfare and advocacy where they learn to develop and implement policies, resolve controversy concerning humane animal practices, and encourage research to improve animal welfare.
 Lobbyists are constantly communicating and networking with politicians and interest group professionals, which makes good communication and people skills essential for them.
 Lobbyists are also well-versed on animal rights laws and concerns, and constantly stay informed of new issues.
 Lobbyists are required to register with the state and federal government, according to the Princeton Review.
-According to the BLS, public relations specialists, including lobbyists, made a median annual salary of $56,770 in May 2015.
-The employment of individuals working as public relations managers and specialists is expected to grow by as much as 6% from 2014 to 2024.
+According to the BLS, public relations specialists, including lobbyists, made a mean annual salary of $68,440 in May 2018.
+The employment of individuals working as public relations managers and specialists is expected to grow by as much as 6% from 2018 to 2028.

 Professionals in the field of animal welfare play crucial roles in preventing the mistreatment of animals, ensuring offenders are held accountable, and when necessary they promote public awareness and changes to the law that will protect animals from abuse or mistreatment.